distribution/distribution/docs/spec/auth/oauth.md

         (REQUIRED) Type of grant used to get token.
 When getting a refresh token using credentials this type should be set to "password" and have the accompanying username and password paramters.
-Type "authorization_code" is reserved for future use for authenticating to an authorization server without having to send credentials directly from the client.
+Type "authorization_code" is used for authenticating to an authorization using a code given from directly from a resource owner and without having to send credentials through the client.
 When requesting an access token with a refresh token this should be set to "refresh_token".
     </dd>
     <dt>
         <code>service</code>